codemagic-ci-cd/codemagic-docs/content/yaml-publishing/aws.md

 You can follow the [instructions](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) provided by Amazon to create your account and get the necessary details.

 2. Add the script below to your `scripts` section before your build script to update the S3 bucket. `<FOLDER OR FILE>` refers to a specific folder or file to be synced.
 Replace `<BUCKET_NAME>` with your actual bucket name.
-Note that all the artifact files that Codemagic generates during the build are located in `FCI_BUILD_OUTPUT_DIR`.
+Note that all the artifact files that Codemagic generates during the build are located in `CM_BUILD_OUTPUT_DIR`.

 ```yaml
 environment: